Markomanis/Markomanis/README.md

 - 👋 Hi, I’m @Markomanis
-- 👀 I’m interested in Computer Science, AI, CyberSecurity and programming
+- 👀 I’m interested in Computer Science, AI, CyberSecurity and Programming
 - 🌱 I’m currently learning Java
 - 💞️ I’m student of Technical University in Kosice, Slovakia.
 Where I am currently studying IT (1/5 years).
 - 📫 How to reach me > magicocoding@gmail.com